-Towards a European research infrastructure for heritage science
+Towards a European research infrastructure for heritage science.

 The EU project IPERION-HS (2020–2023) is preparing the establishment of a permanent European research infrastructure for heritage science under the name E-RIHS.
-Extensive preparations have already been made in previous projects.
-This is the first time a Norwegian partner participates in the consortium.
-The collaboration will help Norwegian institutions to establish their own national infrastructure.
+Extensive groundworks have already been made in the last 20 years through milestone projects spanning across four Framework Programmes (Labs-TECH, Eu-ARTECH, CHARISMA, IPERION-CH).

 Opportunities for researchers

 IPERION-HS and the previous project IPERION-CH prepare E-RIHS in a more applied way: the partners develop criteria and quality assurance procedures for national facilities to be part of the European infrastructure, data management routines and access procedures.

 IPERION-HS offers now the possibility of access research facilities available at project partners.
 58 facilities are grouped in three platforms named ARCHLAB, MOLAB and FIXLAB for a total of 150 techniques.
 The access is obtained through calls for proposals.
 Calls are opened twice a year and open to researchers from all non-commercial institutions.
 Proposals are reviewed and accepted projects are fully funded.

 The fourth call is open.
 Deadline: 30th September 2022.

 Norwegian partners are invoved in research activities, the development of the electronic research infrastructure, and dissemination of the project.